some-michael/rearc/README.md

 **Lambda function python code:** [`lambda-function/function-rearc-quest-mmorris-ingest.py`](lambda-function/function-rearc-quest-mmorris-ingest.py)

 > **Note**: This part went very fast after the hard work getting Part 1 and Part 0/1 of Part 4 going.
 It was rewarding to just write a few simple lines and have exactly what was needed.
 It didn't *feel* like much of an API assignment, not that I am complaining!

+## Part 3 Approach

+I much prefer Spark (Databricks, Synapse if you have to) to Pandas.
+Let's see how we can easily run it in AWS.

+Q prompt: *What is the simplest and cheapest approach to run PySpark code, preferably in a Jupyter notebook format, within AWS?*

+Q suggests AWS Glue Studio for a serverless Spark notebook environment.

+Looking forward to requirement 3 of Part 4, I need to be sure my choice of Spark is not too restrictive, i.e. that a Glue job or another similar approach can be triggered from an SQS queue.

+Q prompt: *Can an AWS Glue job be triggered from an SQS queue message?
+What would be required to set it up?*

+Q suggests adding a SQS queue message trigger to a Lambda function, which then calls a Glue job.
+This sounds reasonable - SQS triggers exist for Lambda functions (verified in the interface) and a quick review of documentation shows Q is not hallucinating the Lambda function library to interact with a Glue job.
+So this seems like a qualified approach.

+1. Get AWS Glue Studio set up
+2. Build Jupyter notebook for Part 3 data analysis
+3. Convert Jupyter notebook into a Glue job.
+4. Build new Lambda function to trigger Glue job.
+5. Add the SQS queue trigger (probably in Part 4, after adding the message sending notification for file addition)

+### 1. Glue Studio

+It looks like a new role is needed to access the S3 bucket.
+I added one with a trust relationship to Glue and the same access policy to S3 as the restricted user and the Lambda role, and granted the AssumeRole like the Lambda function.
+Opening a new Glue Studio notebook, I get an authentication failed error.
+After some more troubleshooting, I get a helpful error in the cloud shell: "An error occurred (AccessDenied) when calling the AssumeRole operation: Roles may not be assumed by root accounts."
+I guess all the work to get a restricted user setup was less in vain than I was beginning to worry.

+Well, after a lot of trying and removing roles and policies and adding and removing permissions, I cannot get Glue to work at all.
+Root users aren't allowed to assume roles and all the documentation points to the setup being correct, and CloudWatch is logging nothing.
+Despite assurances that Glue can be accessed by trial accounts, I am starting to think something of that sort is the true limitation.